Saints, Teachers, and Seekers in the Indian Tradition

 ... although the Guru , or teacher is within everyone as primal awareness, an illuminated sage can push us in the direction he described as inward in the sense of being more primary, or primal.
 Ramana could give this initiatory push by touch or by glance.
 Seated in silence, he would suddenly turn, fix one with an intense gaze, and the person would become directly aware of the right-hand Heart (the spiritual center of one's awareness) and its vibrant current of primal awareness.
 Those who experienced the power of Ramana's gaze have reported that the initiation was so clear and vivid that they could never again seriously doubt that the Guru was none other than their own primal conscious being.

 Some years ago, the author met a saint who called himself Sunyata.
-He was Danish but had been invited to come to India by Rabindranath Tagore who while visiting Europe recognized his extraordinary stillness and meditative frame of mind.
-Once in India, he lived as a hermit in silence for almost 5 decades in the Himalayas with neighbors like Lama Govinda and Dr. Evans-Wentz.
+He was Danish but had been invited to come to India by Rabindranath Tagore, the poet and artist who received the 1916 Nobel Prize for literature.
+Tagore, while visiting Europe, recognized Sunyata's extraordinary stillness and meditative frame of mind and thought he would find India a welcoming place.
+Once in India, Sunyata lived as a hermit in silence for almost five decades in the Himalayas with neighbors like Lama Govinda and Dr. Evans-Wentz.

 Late in life, Sunyata went to live in the United States and was traveling around visiting seekers and giving informal talks on meditation.
 He had gone several times to visit Ramana over the years while in India.
 Describing his first meeting in 1936, he wrote about his experience of Ramana: